SAP-samples/upscale-commerce-open-payment-integration/native-extension/klarna/checkout/README.md

 Add the following to the first list of imports:

-    import { KlarnaCheckoutModule } from 'klarna-checkout';
+    import { UpscaleExtensionModule } from 'klarna-checkout';

-Then add KlarnaCheckoutModule to the array of native extension modules:
+Then add UpscaleExtensionModule to the array of native extension modules:

     // Add Native Extension Modules here
-    const modules = [ KlarnaCheckoutModule ];
+    const modules = [ UpscaleExtensionModule ];

 **5\.
 Test in browswer:**